eliasthor/lexo-django-guide/README.md

 At this point I wonder if I should have had this guide as a seperate project/repository in git and have the code elsewhere.
 Probably it would be best to create a new repo for the website and remove the code from here

+This is a good oportunity to test this guide.